pierre-muller/py-blockchain-proto/README.md

 from alice's node, send transaction of 200 tokens from alice to bob -> accepted by all 3 nodes from charlie's node, send transaction of 100 tokens from charlie to alice -> rejected by alice's and bob's nodes from bob's node, send transacction of 100 tokens to alice  -> accepted by alice's and bob's nodes

+future possible improvements:
+ - provide cryptographic transaction signature + verification
+ - implement gossip protocol with ability for a node to drop out and resynchronize